 5. It is at odds with a cultural value for strong, instinctive decision-making

 Some companies like Virgin, Apple and Amstrad have cultures which celebrate and encourage bold decision-making and acting on gut instinct.
-I’ve met Richard Branson a few times and he showed an innate understanding of what it’s like to be a customer and applies that into decisions which are right for his business.
+I’ve met Richard Branson a few times and he showed an innate understanding of what it’s like to be a customer and he applies that into decisions which are right for his business.
 The trouble is that in an organisation with tens of thousands of people not every employee is going to have that same talent.
-But if they feel empowered (or even compelled) to rely only on their own judgement in a design decision this can create really bad outcomes for both the business and the individual.
+But if they feel empowered (or even compelled) to rely only on their own judgement in a design decision this can create really bad outcomes for both the business and the customer.

 6. Don’t understand the risks attached to design decisions

 This is by far the most common reason I’ve encountered as to why people fail to conduct research during design.
 It’s horrible to see clients (often really nice and reasonable people) sleepwalking into really high-risk decisions.
 They are often surrounded by creative agencies and advisors who aren’t adequately invested in the risks their ideas are creating.
 As well as being a well-source for creative thinking, research is also an extremely effective way to decrease investment risk in design projects.

-7. Don’t believe findings will be meaningful or actionable and so create value.
+7. Don’t believe findings will be meaningful or actionable and so create value

 Reflecting on our three quotes, there is of course wisdom in all of them.
 A theme that runs through each one is the futility of starting a design process by directly asking customers what you should build for them.
-But you can quite easily harness the creativity and energy of customers into your design process by using alternative research techniques.
+But you can quite easily harness the creativity and energy of customers into your design process by using the right research techniques.

-The role of research in user-centred design is to support iterative development of ideas and interactions.
+The role of research in design is to support iterative development of ideas and interactions.
 The customer does not replace the creative designer, but becomes a partner in the design process – helping the designer to test, tune and develop their thinking at each step of the design process.

-Mr Ford, Mr Jobs and Mr Ogilvy are all smart people who were making a specific point about the role of research.
+Mr Ford, Mr Jobs and Mr Ogilvy were all smart people who were making a specific point about the role of research.
 We do them a disservice if we use their words out of context and to justify a view that customers should be excluded from design.